-Below is information on the equipment and computer requirements for all students majoring in Cinema and Photography (B.A.) and Film, Photography, and Visual Arts (B.F.A).
+Below is information on the equipment and computer requirements for all students majoring in Cinema and Photography (B.S.) and Film, Photography, and Visual Arts (B.F.A).

 During your first year, you will be taking Introduction to Photography and Cinema Production 1.

-For Introduction to Photography, you will need a digital single lens reflex (DSLR) camera—one that has the option of controlling the aperture, shutter speed, and ISO manually, and that can shoot in the uncompressed format "RAW" for Canon, or "NEF" for Nikon cameras.
-An example of a good quality entry level DSLR is the Nikon D3400, which Amazon.com offers, bundled with different lenses and accessories, in the $400–700 range (Canon’s equivalent is the EOS Rebel T6i).
-Pentax and Olympus also offer moderately priced DSLRs in their product lines.
+For Introduction to Photography, you will need a digital camera—one that has the option of controlling the aperture, shutter speed, ISO, and focus manually, and that can shoot in the uncompressed format "RAW" for most manufacturers, or "NEF" for Nikon cameras.
+The camera may be a DSLR or mirrorless design.
+These cameras are available in the $400–700 range.
 Typically, entry level cameras will be outfitted with an 18 mm to 55 mm focal length lens.
 You do not need any other lens for Introduction to Photography.
 In fact, we recommend not purchasing additional lenses until you understand the advantages and limitations of the one that comes with the camera.
 Your camera kit might include a 32 GB or 64 GB Extreme Memory Card.
 If not, purchase one, and a spare.
 (If you are taking Introduction to Photography to fulfill the degree requirement and do not intend to take other photography courses, it is acceptable to borrow a DSLR for the semester from a friend or relative, provided it meets the specifications and you have continuous access to it.)

 For Introduction to Photography, you will need to purchase approximately $100 of expendable items such as thumb drives and ink jet paper on which to print photographs.
 During the first week of classes, you will be given a detailed list of these items, along with recommended suppliers.